Soft-Contact/resto/specs/resto_json_api.md

 * ``customerNumber`` - customer ID, customer number in Restolution
 * ``customerName`` - customer name
+* ``clientName`` - client name that this customer belongs to.
+If used in [importCustomers](#importcustomers), the customer will only be imported to this client and respectively if missing, the customer will be imported to all clients.
+* ``customerUUID`` - customer UUID.
+If used in [importCustomers](#importcustomers), the import will only affect a customer with this customer UUID in Restolution.
+If used in [saveReciepts](#saveReceipts), this will override customerNumber when selecting customer for imported receipt.
 * ``active`` - flag to indicate whether customer should be active or not in Restolution
 * ``type`` - optional customer type, see [Customer types](#customer-types).
 Defaults to "LUNCH" for new customer if not given.
 * ``comment`` - optional additional comment about customer